nowionlyseedaylight/nowionlyseedaylight/README.md

 ### Hi there 👋

 ## Hello!
 I'm NA-HYUN / BELLA

 🌿 I'm interested in Mechanical & Biomedical engineering and their appliance to service AI.

 🌿 I'm a person who strongly believe in being driven by the combination of purpose and passion.

 🌱 I’m currently studying Reinforcement Learning and framework and simulator such as Orbit, IsaacGym, IsaacSIM.

 🔭 I’m currently working on the projects on Robotics (Manipulator online learning).

+Take a closer look at the studies and projects I've been working on <A href="[http://daum.net](https://silver-nectarine-bd2.notion.site/Portfolio-89287919f391414e915eb2681657fa17)"> here </A>
+  <P> :>

 ### 📫 How to reach me